Softies smashburger

 • price 1 of 4

-Often imitated but never duplicated, backyard pop-up gone permanent restaurant Burgers Never Say Die can largely be credited with sparking L.A.’s smashburger frenzy.
-Over the last six years, these stacks have caused so much commotion that they’ve wrapped three-hour lines around the block and once caused a fan to hire a person to wait in line for them.
+Why we love it: Often imitated but never duplicated, Burgers Never Say Die has stirred up so much commotion, it's drawn three-hour lines around the block—and even inspired one fan to hire someone to wait in line on their behalf.
 That success probably has something to do with founder Shawn Nee’s quest for perfection, and it’s paid off.
 Now, fans line up at this walk-up Silver Lake brick-and-mortar for buttery, paper-thin patties pressed so hard, the crisp edges almost resemble lace.
 Topped with pickles, raw white onions and a drizzle of ketchup and mustard, it’s like the best fast-food burger you’ve ever tried.
 Supplement with some CVT soft serve and a styrofoam cup brimming with fries, and it’s hard to imagine a more quintessential smashburger meal in L.A.

 • Hamburgers